sergiocollado/potpourri/notes_on_design_patterns.md

 How do CLASSES behave and interact with each other

 - **Decorator**: adds features to objects dynamically, this provides a sort of 'sub-classing' mechanism that is able to expend funcitonalities.
-- **Adapter**: Converts the interfece of an interface into another interface that the user expects, this allows for using different classes with the same interface.
+- **Adapter**: converts the interfece of an interface into another interface that the user expects, this allows for using different classes with the same interface.
-- **Facade**: A simple class that represents the whole system.
+- **Facade**: a simple class that represents the whole system.
-- **Composite**: Compose objects into structures (as trees, Binary-trees, graphs ...)
+- **Composite**: compose objects into structures (as trees, Binary-trees, graphs ...)
 - **Flyweight**: a fine-grained instance used for efficient sharing.
-- **Bridge**: Separationg of objects abstractions from its implementations.
+- **Bridge**: separation of objects abstractions from its implementations.
-- **Proxy**: An object, representing another object.
+- **Proxy**: an object, representing another object.

 ## Creational